 Eighteen teenagers from around the United States are part of a MediaWise fact-checking network, learning about strategies and techniques that can help them identify misinformation.
 They participate in training that helps them understand how to determine what’s true and what’s not, and then the teens can set about investigating on their own.
 Finally, and this is the cool part, after the students decide whether the information is true or false, they create videos that illustrate the process they used to evaluate the information.

-Twenty-first Century learners are great when it comes to intrinsically understanding how to easily use resources and share information in the digital world, but they often need assistance making careful judgements about what is appropriate to share (and what is not).
+Twenty-first Century learners are great when it comes to intrinsically understanding how to easily use resources and share information in the digital world, but they often need assistance making careful judgments about what is appropriate to share (and what is not).
 When a problem occurs, it’s often because a child makes an instantaneous decision to send off an image — and it turns out to be the wrong decision.
 It’s just so easy to share!

 Check out this terrific poster, with questions to ask before sharing a photo, easily used when you discuss social media and digital common sense issues at home or in a classroom.
 We all make digital errors from time to time, but this graphic can help us develop a visual memory that assists with decision-making.